 Recruits who enlist to fill those hard-to-fill jobs may also be entitled to the following:

 - Extra College Funds.
-This money is in addition to the funds available through the G.I.
-Bill.
+This money is in addition to the funds available through the GI Bill.

 - Advanced Enlistment Rank.
-Enlistees with college credits or participation in ROTC programs may be eligible for advance rank immediately or accelerated promotion with higher pay.
+Enlistees with college credits or participation in ROTC programs may be eligible for advanced rank immediately or accelerated promotion with higher pay.
 For example, a typical recruit has an E-1 ranking, while a Navy recruit with college credits might have as high as an E-3 ranking.

 - College Loan Repayment Program.
 All of the services repay all or a part of a publicly funded college loan in exchange for enlistment.

-Basic Armed Service Benefits
+8. Basic Armed Service Benefits

 All members of the armed services are entitled to specific benefits during and after service, including:

-Dangers of the Armed Services
+Risks of Enlisting in the Armed Forces

-According to figures compiled by the Congressional Research Organization (CRO), less than 1% of those on active duty between 1980 and 2010 have died while in service, and most of the deaths were accidental.
+According to figures compiled by the Congressional Research Organization (CRO), less than 1% of those on active duty between 1980 and 2019 have died while in service, and most of the deaths were accidental.
 The U.S. Army has accounted for the greatest number of fatalities and wounded in every war, followed by the Marines.

 For many, the military is the only path to a college degree and professional status.
-For others, a stint in the armed services is a chance to test one’s self, gain valuable maturity, and see the world.
-Even with its potential dangers, a career in military provides the life and security some people seek for themselves and their families.
+For others, a stint in the armed services is a chance to test themselves, gain valuable maturity, and see the world.
+Even with its potential dangers, a career in the military provides the life and security some people seek for themselves and their families.